 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient diagnostic tests and therapeutic services and supplies Prior authorization is required for some diagnostic radiology services.
 Outpatient X-rays \$0 copay for Medicare-covered services.
 Outpatient X-rays 50% of the total cost for Medicare-covered services.
 Genetic and Molecular diagnostic testing requires prior authorization.
 Prior authorization is required for some therapeutic radiology services.
-Therapeutic radiology services \$20 copay for Medicare-covered services (such as radiation treatment for cancer).
+Therapeutic radiology services 20% of the total cost for Medicare-covered services (such as radiation treatment for cancer).
 Therapeutic radiology services 50% of the total cost for Medicare-covered services (such as radiation treatment for cancer).
 Prior authorization is required for supplies over \$750.
 Medical supplies 0% to 20% of the total cost for Medicare- covered supplies.
 Medical supplies 50% of the total cost for Medicare-covered supplies.
 Covered services include, but are not limited to: • X-rays • Radiation (radium and isotope) therapy including technician materials and supplies • Surgical supplies, such as dressings Lab services \$0 copay for Medicare-covered services.
 Blood services \$0 copay for Medicare-covered services.
-Lab services 50% of the total cost for Medicare-covered services.
+Lab services \$15 copay for Medicare-covered services.
 Blood services 50% of the total cost for Medicare-covered services.
 Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood that you need.
 Other outpatient diagnostic tests Diagnostic tests and procedures \$0 copay for Medicare-covered services.
-Diagnostic radiology services \$0 to \$60 copay for Medicare-covered services (such as MRIs and CT scans).
+Diagnostic radiology services \$0 to \$300 copay for Medicare-covered services (such as MRIs and CT scans).
 Diagnostic tests and procedures 50% of the total cost for Medicare-covered services.
 Diagnostic radiology services 50% of the total cost for Medicare-covered services (such as MRIs and CT scans).

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient hospital observation May require prior authorization. \$0 to \$250 copay per stay for Medicare- covered outpatient 50% of the total cost for Medicare-covered outpatient hospital Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. hospital observation services. observation services.
+Services that are covered for you What you must pay when you get these services , In-Network Out-of-Network Outpatient hospital observation May require prior authorization. \$375 copay per day for Medicare-covered outpatient hospital 50% of the total cost for Medicare-covered outpatient hospital Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. observation services. observation services.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits .
-This fact sheet is available on the Web at https://es.medicare.gov/publications/1 https://es.medica
+This fact sheet is available on the Web at https://es.medicare.gov/publications/1 1435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.